 In fact, along with the passage of time, there are more than 50 kinds of solitaire games!
 We have Accordion, Acme, Athena, Bowling, British Square, German Patience, Klondike, Pyramid, Wasp, Yukon, Zodiac and many more.
 Only some of them are developed by gaming companies and only a few of them really rule the world of online card games.

 As said above, there are many variants of the game but the one chosen by Microsoft was the Klondike.
 Basically, Klondike is all about patience.
 This game is very popular in the two countries of North America, USA and Canada.
 Discovered in the late 1800s in Canada, the game got its name from a gold mining area in Canada.
 Strong rumors suggest that Klondike was designed by prospectors in the region.
-You can play Klondike and many other Solitaire games at Pasianssi.com (the site is presented in Finnish).
+For an English version of the game, try playing solitaire on Solitaire Bliss.

 Lonely Windows Solitaire, over 20 years ago